Nuphlab/off-piste-chart/README.md

-# Getting Started with Create React App
+# Getting Started with the Off-Piste Chart:

 ## 1. Run `npm i` to get all of the packaging set up.
 ## 2. Then run `npm i recharts` to bring the charts library into play.
 (Runs on d3 and react)